hathibelagal-dev/instantpolyglot/docs/eng/Slovak.md

 1. Voice assimilation: Voiced consonants become voiceless before voiceless consonants and at the end of words.
    Example: **z kramov** [s kramɔf] (from shops)

-2. The letter "v" is pronounced [u̯] at the end of syllables:
+2. The letter “v” is pronounced [u̯] at the end of syllables:
    **pravda** [prau̯da] (truth)

-3. Syllabic consonants: "r" and "l" can form syllable nuclei:
+3. Syllabic consonants: “r” and “l” can form syllable nuclei:
    **vlk** [vlk] (wolf), **krk** [krk] (neck)

 4. Stress is always on the first syllable of a word: